What are the benefits of DRY ICE BLASTING?

 A quick reminder:

-A technique that ensures the perrennity of production tools
+A technique that ensures the sustainability of production tools

-Because dry ice is dry, it does not promote corrosion of metal surfaces.
+Because dry ice is dry, it does not promote the corrosion of metal surfaces.

 This technique can therefore be used to clean electrical equipment under-voltage: as these are not likely to cause electrocution by direct contact.

-Cleaning electrical cabinets under-voltage requires a technical clearance.
+Cleaning electrical cabinets under voltage requires a technical clearance.
 Make sure the operator has taken this kind of training.
-Otherwise, and in the event of an accident, you may be liable.
+Otherwise, and if an accident, you may be liable.